MDAnalysis/MDAnalysis.github.io/_posts/2020-05-20-gsoc-students.md

-The aim of the [RDKit interoperability project](https://summerofcode.withgoogle.com/projects/#6750913248624640) is to give MDAnalysis the ability to use [RDKit][]’s `Chem.Mol` structure as an input to an MDAnalysis’ `Universe`, but also to convert a `Universe` or `AtomGroup` to an RDKit `molecule`.
+The aim of the [RDKit interoperability project](https://summerofcode.withgoogle.com/projects/#6750913248624640) is to give MDAnalysis the ability to use [RDKit][]’s `Chem.Mol` structure as an input to an MDAnalysis `Universe`, but also to convert a `Universe` or `AtomGroup` to an RDKit `molecule`.
 RDKit is one of the most complete and one of the most commonly used chemoinformatics package, yet it lacks file readers for formats